Ancient history in County Louth

 Graveyard and Jumping Wall

-Quite an interesting story isn’t it, and with a reasonably specific date also!
-We searched a long time for a geocache hidden here at this Church and cemetery, but as is often the case with us, we could not find it.
+It’s quite an interesting story, isn’t it, and with a reasonably specific date also!
+We searched a long time for a geocache hidden here at this Church and cemetery, but we could not find it as is often the case with us.

 Old Mellifont Abbey